Bachelor of Occupational Therapy (Post-Qualification)

 Completion of an Occupational Therapy diploma or degree that is accredited by the World Federation of Occupational Therapists.

-Entry requirements for this course are consistent with the Pathways to Qualifications in the Australian Qualifications Framework (AQF) Guidelines Bachelor degrees.
+Entry requirements for this course are consistent with the Pathways to Qualifications in the Australian Qualifications Framework (AQF level 8) Guidelines Bachelor degrees.

 Minimum English Language Proficiency Requirements

 Students of non English speaking backgrounds must have an adequate English language capacity assessed under the Australian International English Language Testing System (IELTS).
 The IELTS score required for admission to this course can be found in Schedule II of the JCU Admissions policy.

 Students also need to take note that in accordance with the National Registration Board’s requirement, they must hold a valid IELTS minimum score of 7.0 in all components within 2 years prior to applying for registration upon Graduation as Occupational Therapists in Australia.

 Students must provide evidence of being immune to Hepatitis B within the first teaching period of their studies.
 A blood-borne viral disease may result in a student’s inability to obtain a placement in a Queensland Health facility and consequently may result in their inability to complete the requirements of the course as accredited by the relevant professional accrediting body.
 If a student has not complied with the above requirement by the last day of the first teaching period of their studies, their enrolment will be terminated immediately.

 Suitability to Work with Children Card (blue card):

 This course includes prescribed professional or clinical placements that may involve contact with children under 18 years of age.
 Students are required to obtain a Suitability to Work with Children Card (which involves a criminal history check undertaken by the Queensland Police) before the start of the first placement.
 Students must retain a current Suitability to Work with Children Card for the duration of their course, as failure to do so will result in the termination of their admission to the course.